nomeata/haskell-for-readers/haskell-for-readers.md

 data IO a =  ¯\_(ツ)_/¯
 ```

 * The first example is the `Maybe` type that we have looked at before.
 A value of type `Maybe a` is either `Just` a value of type `a`, or it is `Nothing`.
-So it takes a type `a` and adjoins an extra element to it.
-This is typically used to model failure of sorts -- parse failures, lookup failure etc.
+So `Maybe` takes a type `a` and adjoins an extra element to it.

+   You can think of `Maybe a` as a container with zero or one element.
+But you can also think of it as a *computation* that can fail, or retun an `a`.
+This is commonly used for lookups in maps, or text parsing that can fail.

    `Maybe` has kind `* -> *`, so it “fits” the `Monad` type class, and an `instance Monad Maybe` would make sense.